FunKey-Project/FunKey-Project.github.io/docs/tutorials/hardware/change_sd_card.md

 Reassemble the console by following the previous steps in reverse order.

+!!! warning
     Be careful not to damage the switches on the circuit board when putting back the L/R plastic buttons.

 [1]: https://github.com/FunKey-Project/FunKey-OS/releases/download/FunKey-OS-2.0.0/FunKey-sdcard-2.0.0.img
 [2]: https://www.balena.io/etcher/